taujeng/palette/README.md

 - Linking to a different page without using Link results in a full page reload, which also means re-initializing the data in context (thus making it look like all interactions were nullified).
 Links use client-side routing, which means when clicked, it triggers a client-side navigation without a full page reload, and only the necessary components for the new page are reloaded.
 - Solution (11/25/23): Since we can't use Links within a `select` element, I'm using useRouter() from Next to navigate to the next page.

+## To-Do List

-- [ ] Give each entry a unique ID.
+- [x] Give each entry a unique ID.
 Referring to them by name is not enough, user could make duplicates.

 ## Learn More